alexeyraspopov/react-coroutine/README.md

 No API or new abstractions to learn, only JavaScript code as it intended to be.

+## Motivation

+React Coroutine attempts to use basic and known language features for the sake of solving problems that are usually solved with APIs and new abstractions that require particular knowledge about them or, sometimes, about internal processes.

 ```javascript
 import React from 'react';
 import Coroutine from 'react-coroutine';